Theme

 ViMax is an agentic video-generation framework for planning and assembling video workflows from ideas, scripts, or longer narratives.

 The repository presents ViMax as a multi-agent video framework with Idea2Video, Novel2Video, Script2Video, and AutoCameo directions, plus script understanding, storyboard design, reference-image selection, image consistency checks, shot generation, and configurable chat, image, and video model providers.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is